andrealachi/SWG-Documentation/documentation/data_loading.md

-# INSPIRE Soil GeoPackage Template — Data Loading & Modelling Guide
+# SOILWISE Soil GeoPackage Template — Data Loading & Modelling Guide

 **Goal.** Provide a complete, deterministic **loading order** and **data entry rules** to populate the database that implements the INSPIRE Soil application schema.
 The guide covers the logical flow **Site → Plot → Profile → Elements**, the **Observed vs Derived** distinction, **Horizon vs Layer** behaviour, **classifications**, **associations**, and **O&M (datastream/observation)** integration.
 References to the INSPIRE Technical Guidelines and Feature Concept Dictionary are provided as footnotes.[^2][^3][^4][^5]

----

 ## 1) Concepts at a glance